 Leaders of an organisation must take the necessary strategic steps to engage their workforce in best practices during the roughest of times.
 The pandemic is no reason for employees to fall short in their work ethic.

-This means that you ought to tell your employees what you allow and disallow, Seer’s policy will help them in understanding their obligations and empower them to take responsibility.
-Clarify all potential privacy and management issues concerning the data that the employees will be accessing from the comfort of their home.
+This means that you ought to tell your employees what you allow and disallow, Seer’s policy pack will help them in understanding their obligations and empower them to take responsibility.
+Clarify all potential privacy and management issues concerning the personal data that the employees will be accessing from the comfort of their home.
 Being proactive about the management of potential issues is what can help you the most during this time.